WMD-group/CarrierCapture.jl/docs/src/usage.md

 ## 1. Preparation

 Before `CarrierCapture`, you need to calculate potential energy surfaces of atomic vibrations (one-dimensional Configuration Coordinate diagram; `1D-CC`) and _e-ph_ coupling matrix element (`W_if`).
 Prepare a sequence of structures with displacements which interpolate between two defect states.
 Run single-point energy calculations on these structures, and extract the total energies.
-Scripts for preprocessing can be found in `/script` which require a python library [`pymatgen`](http://pymatgen.org).
+Scripts for preprocessing can be found in `/script` which require the [`pymatgen`](http://pymatgen.org) python library.

 1. **Generate `1D-CC`**

-   1. Calculate equilibirum geometries and total energies of defective supercells with charge states `q`(initial) and `q±1`(final) denoted `Conf.(q)` and `Conf.(q±1)`, respectively.
+   1. Calculate equilibrium geometries and total energies of defective supercells with charge states `q`(initial) and `q±1`(final) denoted `Conf.(q)` and `Conf.(q±1)`, respectively.

    2. Generate interpolated and extrapolated structures between `Conf.(q)` (`POSCAR_i`) and `Conf.(q±1)` (`POSCAR_f`).
 You may use `gen_cc_struct.py`: